Can Undocumented Aliens Sue For Personal Injuries Or Wrongful Death?

 YES.
 At least in a California state court.
 A great fear among many undocumented aliens living in the L.A.
-Hispanic communities, in particular, is whether or not they can sue for death or personal injuries.
-Here we will discuss why you should have no fear of hiring a lawyer to represent your personal injury matter.
+Hispanic communities, in particular, is whether they can be sued for death or personal injuries.
+We will discuss why you should not fear hiring a lawyer to represent your personal injury matter.

 What Do The Courts and Legislature Say About Your Immigration Status in a Personal Injury Case?